 - reduce bacteria levels in the bayous to ensure that recreational use is safe, and

 - maintain concentrations of dissolved oxygen and pH in the bayous at levels that will sustain aquatic life.

-The TCEQ is working with the Sabine River Authority and other stakeholders to develop a plan for improving water quality in the project watersheds.
+The Sabine River Authority, the Texas Water Resources Institute, and other stakeholders are working with the TCEQ to develop a plan for improving water quality in the project watersheds.

 The commission adopted these TMDLs on June 13, 2007.
 The EPA approved the TMDLs on August 28, 2007, at which time they became part of the state's Water Quality Management Plan.

 - Seventeen Total Maximum Daily Loads for Bacteria, Dissolved Oxygen, and pH in Adams Bayou, Cow Bayou, and Their Tributaries, Segments 0508, 0508A, 0508B, 0508C, 0511, 0511A, 0511B, 0511C, and 0511E.

 - Response to Public Comment on the TMDLs for Adams and Cow Bayous and Tributaries

 From time to time, it is necessary to revise TMDLs to account for changing conditions in the watershed, such as new or amended permits, or urban growth, or to correct oversights in the original TMDL report.
 Revisions to the load allocations in TMDLs are made via the state’s WQMP, which is updated quarterly.